-The face of Cleopatra: was she really so beautiful?
+The face of Cleopatra: what did she look like, and was she really so beautiful?

-She was described by the Roman historian Cassius Dio as “a woman of surpassing beauty”, and is portrayed by Hollywood as a glamorous seductress.
+She was described by the Roman historian Cassius Dio as "a woman of surpassing beauty", and is portrayed by Hollywood as a glamorous seductress.
 But was Cleopatra really the famous beauty she is often depicted as?
-Professor Kevin Butcher investigates…
+In this feature, first published in 2016, Professor Kevin Butcher investigates…

 Cleopatra is always newsworthy.
 So when in February 2007 a small coin in the collection of the Society of Antiquaries of Newcastle was said to have changed our understanding of her, it made headlines around the world.